-\ Multiplying by the inverse is not the same as the division see lemire.me/blog/2019/03/12 CPU processors perform computations with a larger register size than the original data type (e.g. 48-bit for 32-bit floating-point) to achieve this result
+CPU processors perform the computation with a larger register size (e.g. 48-bit for 32-bit floating-point) to achieve this result

-Modern processors allow performing a \ b + c in a single operation, called fused multiply-add (std::fma in C++11).
+Modern processors allow performing a b + c in a single operation, called fused multiply-add (std::fma in C++11).
 This implies better performance and accuracy